Howard Taylor, Northcliffe 1988 - Picture Story

 I have always made artists portraits, usually snaps while working or in conversation with them.
 I had an exhibition of some of the Western Australian artist portraits in the Hay Street iteration of the Gallery Galerie Dusseldorf , in month year.

-I photographed Howard Taylor on three occasions, firstly as snaps during the colour documentation of his work in February 1988 for the follpwing Galerie Dusseldorf exhibition.
-Secondly I photographed him during a visit to the Southern Forest Region in March the same year when I was looking for a place of my own.
+I photographed Howard Taylor on three occasions, firstly as snapshots during the colour documentation of his work in February 1988 for the Galerie Dusseldorf exhibition in Perth WA.
+Secondly I photographed him during a visit to the Southern Forest Region in March the same year.
 Thirdly I recorded the installation of Colonnades at Gallery Dusseldorf in March 1995.
 In addition to these events I documented his son Brett working on the Wandoo sculpture commissioned by the Western Australian Government as a gift to Parliament House, Canberra (19)

 From the first 1998 visit I was struck by the careful placement of the high windows in Howard’s studio, which gave a high diffuse light to the entire space, a similar feeling to the light normally found in the surrounding karri forest during the build up of high cloud before a cold front my favoured time for photographing in the forest.
 I was also impressed that the studio was obviously given far more space and importance than the simple house they lived in, which was comfortable, but basic.